 Read my full review of NordVPN.

 Surfshark is the best option on this list for budget-minded users who would rather leave a few bucks in their pocket for their favorite coffee-based beverage.

 The provider makes apps available for the Android, Android TV, Amazon Fire, iOS, Linux, macOS (with native Apple Silicon support), and Windows device platforms.
 Chrome and Firefox browser extensions are also available.
 Router support has you covered in your home or office.

 The provider allows an unlimited number of simultaneous connections, making this an attractive option for businesses with a large army of road warriors.

 The provider’s server count of 3,200+ servers in more than 65 countries is impressive, especially when compared to the Surfshark network of just a short time ago.
 The servers do an admirable job of unblocking geo-blocked content.
 The provider says it offers unlocking for 30+ Netflix libraries.

-Surfshark connections deliver plenty of speed and can easily handle video streaming, gaming, and downloading and sharing files (all depending on the WiFi hotspot’s connection speeds, of course).
-No data caps to be found here.
+Surfshark connections deliver plenty of speed and can easily handle video streaming, gaming, and downloading and sharing files (all depending on the wi-fi hotspot’s connection speeds, of course).
+No data caps are to be found here.

 The provider never saves server logs of any kind, and your subscription payment information is kept anonymous by a Bitcoin payment option.